 What to Focus on:

-- Coach her into neutral alignment (poor alignment adds pressure)
+- Focus first and foremost on neutral alignment (poor alignment adds pressure)

-- Teach her to breathe properly!
+- Learn to breathe properly!
 This one is huge…

 What to Avoid: